- What Is Nuchal Translucency (NT) Scan?

 - Risk of physical conditions like congenital heart problems.

 The NT scan can thus better equip you in terms of knowledge to make your choice about whether you want to continue your pregnancy or not, or and how you can prepare yourself to take care of your child.

 NOTE: The Medical Termination of Pregnancy Act, 1971, allows a woman to medically terminate her pregnancy (i.e. have an abortion) up to the 20th week of pregnancy, provided that continuing the pregnancy might prove fatal to her or the baby, or if there is considerable risk of the baby being born with physical and/or mental handicap that will prevent it from having a quality life.
 It is strongly advised that you seek legal counselling and guidance before taking any step.

-In most cases, it will not be required of the mother to take such a drastic decision – nature has its own way of taking care of the situation.
-About 50% of foetuses that have Down’s Syndrome do not complete full term and are spontaneously naturally aborted.
-Hence chances of you giving birth to a baby with Down’s Syndrome are much smaller than chances of such a foetus completing full term in the first place.
+In most cases, it will not be required of the mother to take such a drastic decision as nature has its own way of taking care of the situation.
+About 50% of foetuses that have Down’s Syndrome do not complete a full term and are spontaneously naturally aborted.
+Hence chances of you giving birth to a baby with Down’s Syndrome are much smaller than chances of such a foetus completing a full term in the first place.

-However, should your pregnancy continue successfully and you give birth to a baby with Down’s Syndrome, then prenatal screening tests for Down’s Syndrome can actually help you better prepare yourself for the upbringing of such a baby.
+However, should your pregnancy continue successfully and you give birth to a baby with Down’s Syndrome, prenatal screening tests for Down’s Syndrome can actually help you better prepare yourself for the upbringing of such a baby.
 Management of Down’s Syndrome can be quite challenging, especially for parents who have no prior experience of dealing with such a baby, and it always helps to be informed beforehand.

 Also Read: Doppler Scan During Pregnancy